cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 If you want to use your Yubikey, you can pair your Yubikey with [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/).
 This app requires you to have your Yubikey to display TOTP codes in the app.

+## What TOTP applications do you recommend?

+We recommend the following: [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/) (requires Yubikey), [Bitwarden](https://bitwarden.com/pricing/) (requires premium account), [KeePassXC](https://keepassxc.org/) (free and open-source), and [Aegis](https://getaegis.app/) (free and open-source).
+Many common TOTP applications such as Google Authenticator, Microsoft Authenticator, and Authy are incompatible with Cake 2FA.

-## Why are you using SHA1?
+## Why are you using SHA512?
+My app doesn't support SHA512.

-Support for different hash algorithms varies by TOTP user application, but the summary is that, even in 2023, [support for SHA256 and SHA512 is rare](https://wikipedia.org/wiki/Comparison_of_OTP_applications).
-We have left a migration path open so that we can seamlessly transition to SHA256, SHA512, or another algorithm once additional consumer applications support these.
+SHA1 is the most common implementation of TOTP, but SHA512 is safer, particularly for this nontraditional implementation.
+Thus, we have decided to choose the safer algorithm.
+This has the downside of not working with some common TOTP applications, such as Google Authenticator and Microsoft Authenticator.

 ## Why are you using a 30 second code timeout period?

 Using a time other than the default 30 seconds will lead to user experience issues.
 Users are more likely to come across blocked legitimate login attempts, and many TOTP user applications [do not support](https://wikipedia.org/wiki/Comparison_of_OTP_applications) a timeout period other than 30 seconds.
+Further, shorter timeout periods do not increase security for this application.

-## Why are you using a 6-digit code?
-Isn't an 8-digit code safer?
+## Why are you using an 8-digit code?
+My app doesn't support 8-digit codes.

-Yes, longer codes are slightly safer to mitigate brute force risks.
-However, many TOTP user applications [do not support](https://wikipedia.org/wiki/Comparison_of_OTP_applications) 8-digit codes.
-Further, even 8-digit codes would be susceptible to brute force attacks by sophisticated attackers.
+6-digit codes are the most common implementation of TOTP, but 8-digit codes are safer, particularly for this nontraditional implementation.
+8-digit codes are 100 times as difficult to brute-force than 60digit codes.
+Thus, we have decided to choose the safer digit length.
+This has the downside of not working with some common TOTP applications, such as Google Authenticator and Microsoft Authenticator.

 ## Will you support HOTP?